The Certificate in Inclusive Leadership is a bespoke four-month virtual learning program for leaders.

 This program is for you if you:

-- Are a Senior Leader, responsible for strategy within your organization (e.g., Executive Director, HR Manager, or similar).
+- Are a leader able to implement change within your team, department, or organization (e.g. Director, Senior Manager, Manager or similar).

 - Culturally competent individuals and organizations.

 - Strategic approach to organizational diversity and inclusion.